fredgibbs/fredgibbs.github.io/courses/digital-methods/index.md

 This course challenges and complements the typical conventions for humanities research, as well as provide guidelines for effectively bridging and combining humanities and technology skills that will **make you more considerably employable than your colleagues who remain afraid of data**, however you intend to use your humanities degree.

 The course meets 2 days a week for 1.25 hours.
-Generally, on Monday we’ll discuss readings and theorize about methods; on Wednesday, which will be more like a lab section, we’ll develop particular digital skills, such as developing functional webpages, maps with GIS tools, basic text mining techniques, and data visualization tools.
+Generally, on Wednesday we’ll discuss readings and theorize about methods; on Friday, which will be more like a lab section, we’ll develop particular digital skills, such as developing functional webpages, maps with GIS tools, basic text mining techniques, and data visualization tools.

-All the while, we'll be collaborating to create an online **History of the ABQ Airport**, which will entail new historical research at the Center for the Southwest Research and other local archives, digitization, content management, web development, design, and public history.
+All the while, we'll be collaborating to create an online **History of the ABQ Airport**, which will entail new historical research at the Center for the Southwest Research and other local archives, as well as other project skills such as digitization and digital workflows, content management, web development, design, and marketing.

 ### Student Learning Outcomes